palaa159/Docs/tutorials/01-GettingStarted.md

 #### Basic OpenBCI pin overview

 The picture to the right is a perspective view of the electrode inputs that we are working with in this tutorial.
-The bottom pins are Negative (N) inputs, and the top pins are Positive (P) inputs.
+The bottom pins are (N) inputs, and the top pins are (P) inputs.
 The default board settings look at all N channels in refernce to SRB2 (the bottom SRB pin).
 SRB1 (the top SRB pin) can also be used as a reference, but when it is activated, it is activated for ALL channels.
 If using SRB1 as the reference electrode, P inputs must be used as the other input of the potential difference measurement.
 On the contrary, individual channels can be removed from SRB2.
 If a channel is removed from SRB2, it can be examined as a unique voltage potential, between the N and P pins of that channel.
 We will be doing this for the heart measurement in this tutorial, while examining 2 EEG channels in reference to SRB2, using the channel 2 and 7 N pins.
 For more information on this, refer to page 16 of the [ADS1299 datasheet](http://www.ti.com/lit/ds/symlink/ads1299.pdf).
 The ADS1299 chip is the analog front-end at the core of the OpenBCI board.

 ### 3. Connect your electrodes to your head and body